edzaga/sql-course/sql-course-en/lectures/week1/lecture1.rst

 .. image:: ../../../sql-course/src/1a1.jpg

-*Relations 1-N*:  an occurrence of an entity it is associated with many (n) from another (e.g. the entity COMPANY, the entity EMPLOYEE and the relationship between them WORK-IN).
+*Relations 1-N*:  an occurrence of an entity it is associated with many (n) from another (e.g. the entity COMPANY, the entity Employees and the relationship between them WORK-IN).